Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 ### Method Description and Rationale

 This protocol describes the collection and filtration of samples through a 0.22 µm sterile disc filter to capture eDNA and DNA-containing particulates.
-DNA will later be extracted from these samples for multi-locus metabarcoding and qPCR analysis..
-The protocol is intended for water collected with a Niskin bottle mounted on a ship-deployed CTD rosette sampler; however, it can also be used for filtering aliquoted ethanol from preserved plankton tow samples.
+DNA will later be extracted from these samples for multi-locus metabarcoding and qPCR analysis.
+The protocol is intended for water collected with a Niskin bottle mounted on a ship-deployed CTD rosette sampler; however, it can also be used for filtering water colleced by bucket or aliquoted ethanol from preserved plankton tow samples.

 ### Spatial Coverage and Environment(s) of Relevance

 This protocol has been used to filter eDNA for hundreds of ethanol aliquots taken from preserved plankton tow samples collected off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea, and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
-In addition, it has been used to filter eDNA from water samples in depth from the surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).
+In addition, it has been used to filter eDNA from water samples ranging in depth from the surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).

 ### Personnel Required